Apothecary

 What element is Marjoram associated with?

-Marjoram is associated with the Air element and the sign of Gemini, Aries, and resonates with the Heart chakra.
+Marjoram is associated with the Air element, the signs of Gemini and Aries, and resonates with the Heart chakra.

 What planet rules Marjoram?